0xopsdev/0xopsdev/README.md

 ---
 ### 🌟 **About Me**
 I'm Solana & EVM blockchain developer.
 I've developed various tools and smart contracts to optimize trading strategies, deploy tokens, and manage liquidity and dex dApps.
-Have experience with EVM chain based development, especially Ethereum.
+Have experience with EVM chain based development, like Ethereum, Cronos, BSC, Polygon etc. Any EVM chains.

 ---

-### 🚀 **Recent Projects**
+### 🚀 **Recent Projects** 🚀

 - **`Blockchain AI agent on EVM and Solana`**